Andy4495/emulator-8-bit/README.md

 The disassembler functionality is thoroughly tested.

-Opcode execution testing is in progress, including automated automated tests:
+Opcode execution testing is in progress, including automated tests:

 - Opcodes that do not affect flags completed
 - Calls, jumps, loops, returns completed
 - Opcodes that affect flags in progress; more tests are still to be created

-This is still a "pre-release":
+This is a "pre-release":

 - The input and output file formats may change.
 - Menu items may be added, removed, modified, or re-ordered.